For More information

 In short — no. Absolutely not.

-Johnson says that you can drill holes or drive nails through BallistiCrete to hang photos or artwork, just like you would on any other wall.
+Johnson says that you can drill holes through BallistiCrete to hang photos or artwork, just like you would on any other wall.
 “It has all the attributes of a standard building product — it can be the final finish on a wall if that’s what you want.”
 But of course, you can always paint over it (the paint will adhere just fine).

 Again, keeping your security measures a closely guarded secret is of the utmost importance, and BallistiCrete fits that bill perfectly.
 No one looking at your walls or keeping an unwanted eye on your construction will have any idea that anything special is happening.